Special Needs Resourcing Supports

 - The child care centre will email the service system performance management advisor via csreferrals@niagararegion.ca that they and / or the parent wish to appeal the funding decision to reduce or terminate funding

-- Within five business days of receiving the email, a case conference will be held with the parent, child care centre, representative(s) of the Resource Consultant Agency, service system performance management advisor and any other agencies providing support to the child as deemed necessary to discuss the situation
+- Within five business days of receiving the email, a case conference will be held with the parent, child care centre, representative(s) of the inclusion quality coordinator agency, community pedagogical and quality program manager and any other agencies providing support to the child as deemed necessary to discuss the situation

 - Alternate supports will be discussed during the case conference to determine any and all other possible funding that may be accessed or other support options within the child care operation